katharsis-project/katharsis-docs/source/user-docs.rst

   }

 Exception mapper classes will be scanned for and registered during application startup.
 They should be located in your resource search package.
+If katharsis-cdi or katharsis-spring is used, the annotation is not necessary and it will instead be picked up through the dependency mechanisms.

 An exception should be mapped to an ErrorResponse object.
 It consists of an HTTP status and ErrorData (which is consistent with JSON API error structure).